 Public housing projects in the Red Hook section of Brooklyn.

-Wealth and privilege meet everyday life in midtown Manhattan.
+Wealth and privilege meet everyday life on 5th Avenue in midtown Manhattan.

 A Ferrari parked in front of a luxury building in the Financial District, while recyclers search for aluminum cans discarded in the mounds of trash nearby.